ARM-software/SCP-firmware/doc/framework.md

 written to and read through a C structure.
 The size (bytes) of this space is defined by *FWK_EVENT_PARAMETERS_SIZE* in fwk_event.h.

+### Light Events

+As described in *Events* above, Objects of type ```struct fwk_event``` contains a block of memory to store the parameters.
+However, this block is not always needed for simple use cases.
+If ```struct fwk_event``` object is allocated and initialized partially on the stack, the parameter block also gets initialized which may not be efficient for performance sensitive use cases.
+The framework provides an additional event type ```struct fwk_event_light``` which does not contain this block of memory for parameters and few other fields(cookie, is_response, is_notification, is_delayed_response, and is_thread_wakeup_event).
+Apart from this, from the user's view the *Light Events* behaves as same as *Events*.
+Also, note that these type of events can not be used in notifications and delayed response use cases.

 #### Notifications

 Notifications are used when a module wants to notify other modules of a change